-Reading Assessment using o daily teacher assessme ent and the NFER Su mmer 2020 tests sho ws: Reading 77% (264 Pupils) 19% (67 Pupils) 0% (1 Pupils) Children accessed reading during lockdown more than any other subject.
-This is something that was more accessible for families through use of our established online Bug Club reading system.
-However, children are less fluent in their reading and the gap between those children that read widely and those children who do not is now increasingly wide.
-Non-core There are now significant gaps in knowledge - whole units of work have not been taught meaning that children are less able to access pre-requisite knowledge when learning something new and they are less likely to make connections between concepts and themes throughout the curriculum.
-It is evident that science units of work will need previous learning recapped to build on knowledge - knowledge organisers will support this.
-Children have also missed out on the curriculum experiences e.g. trips, visitors and powerful curriculum moments.
+Reading Assessment using o daily teacher assessme ent and the NFER Su mmer 2020 tests sho ws: Reading 77% (264 Pupils) 19% (67 Pupils) 0% (1 Pupils) established online I Bug Club reading syste em. · omething that was more accessible for families through use of our dren that read widely and those children who do not is now increasingly Non-core knowledge when le earning something never e units of work will ne w and they are less li eed previous learning ikely to make connec g recapped to build c taught meaning that children are less able to access pre-requisite ctions between concepts and themes throughout the curriculum.
+It is nowledge - knowledge organisers will support this.
+It is nowledge organisers will support this.